vknow360/CustomWebView/README.md

 # CustomWebView
+## Introduction
-An extended form of web view with more customization and flexibility (For MIT AI2 and its distros)
+CustomWebView is an extended form of web viewer with more customization and flexibility (For MIT AI2 and its distros)

 ## Features
 - More customization options than normal web viewer